-An important part of your shot arsenal, the tennis volley can help add a new dimension to your game.
+An important part of your shot arsenal, the volley can help add a new dimension to your game.
 The volley allows you to attack after serves or approach the net following a deep groundstroke shot to your opponent.
 This makes it possible for you to finish off a point more quickly.

-The tennis volley differs from other shots in that it does not involve a full swing.
+The volley differs from other shots in that it does not involve a full swing.
 You should aim to swing at the shot as little as possible.
 A good ready position with the racket head held high and supported by the non-hitting hand is important when starting the volley.
 Keep the racket head high and in front of you as you turn towards the oncoming ball.
 Block (or punch) the ball as it comes to you, using your weight to step forward.
 Finish with a slight use of the wrist for added spin and placement.

 Used as an aggressive shot in tennis, the volley is ideally played up close to the net.
 Sometimes circumstances require volley shots be taken further back.
 Whether a volley is taken close to the net or further back affects the range of motion to some extent.

-The tennis volley is used extensively in doubles tennis.
+The volley is used extensively in doubles tennis.
 Often times, back and forth volley shots occur between doubles opponents.
 Sometimes with both teammates up at the net simultaneously.

 1. Start with a Continental Grip